 Ahjumawi Lava Springs State Park Campground

-Unique Ahjumawi Lava Springs State Park is a rugged lava wilderness along Tule River, Ja She Creek, and Horr Pond.
+Ahjumawi Lava Springs State Park is a unique, rugged lava wilderness along Tule River, Ja She Creek, and Horr Pond.
 The area is one of the largest fresh water springs in the country with water bubbling out of numerous openings in the lava.
 The park has 20 miles of trails.
 Birders enjoy spotting ospreys, northern pygmy owls, bald eagles, woodpeckers, and more.
 Deer, coyotes, and muskrats are often seen in the park.

 The park has three primitive campgrounds - Horr Pond Campground, Crystal Springs Campground, and Ja She Creek Campground.
 All of them are only accessible by boat.
 Each campground has 3 campsites.
 There is no potable water at the campgrounds.
 Garbage must be packed out.